-RWRP category RWRP sub- category Summary efficiently through improved treatment processes and recycling of effluent water for appropriate uses.
-Recycling and Reuse The recycling of treated wastewater or grey water provides a critical supplementary water source for non-potable activities therefore alleviating stress on primary water sources.
+RWRP category RWRP sub- category Summary Reuse supplementary water source for non-potable activities therefore alleviating stress on primary water sources.
 Grey water refers to the water used in baths, sinks, washing machines, and other kitchen appliances.
 In periods of drought, when potable water is in short supply, grey water can be a potential alternative water source for activities such as agricultural and landscape irrigation, industrial process, and toilet flushing.
 Metering Domestic water metering can build a better understanding of water use and network pressures to improve water efficiency and therefore water security and identify leaks.
-Water meters with advanced analytics to undertake flow balances across the network can allow Uisce Éireann to gain a better understanding of the whole network from the abstraction point to the customers Supply Smarter - - resource supply op tions 4 Surface Water Surface Water Abstraction Increasing the abstraction at an existing river or lake source or developing a new river or lake source from which water can be sustainably abstracted.
+Water meters with advanced analytics to undertake flow balances across the network can allow Uisce Éireann to gain a better understanding of the whole network from the abstraction point to the customers

+Supply Smarter - resource supply options4

+Surface Water Abstraction Increasing the abstraction at an existing river or lake source or developing a new river or lake source from which water can be sustainably abstracted.
 These options would be subject to an abstraction licence.
 Groundwater Abstraction Increasing the abstraction at an existing groundwater source or developing a new groundwater source from which water can be sustainably abstracted.
 These options would be subject to an abstraction licence.
 Groundwater Aquifer Storage Recovery Storage of treated or raw water in suitable aquifers.
 During times of plentiful water supply, excess water withdrawn from a river, lake or another groundwater source is injected and stored within an aquifer.
 This supplementary stored water can be extracted from the aquifer during periods of dry weather and/or increased demand when the primary supply sources are running low.
 This requires aquifers with suitable characteristics to be available as the risks of losses can be high.
+Reservoirs Storage Reservoirs Provision of storage reservoirs which can be filled with untreated water abstracted during high flow conditions from surface waters to be drawn on during low flow periods or to provide additional resilience during droughts as a back-up supply source.